Last updated on October 13th, 2021 at 01:21 pm

 Primary healthcare will improve your quality of life by keeping you healthy, comfortable, and proactive.
 When it comes to medical care, think of primary care as your foundation.
 It’s the bare minimum that we all need for longevity, disease prevention, early cancer detection, and all-around wellness.

 Unfortunately, fewer Americans have a primary care provider now than ever before.
 From 2002 to 2015, the percentage fell by 2%.
 That downward trend is expected to continue, with even fewer people receiving primary care today as a result of the COVID-19 pandemic.
 That’s a hairy problem, and here’s why.

 At primary care visits, doctors screen for several conditions.
 By doing so, they can catch health problems early, ideally while it can be quickly and easily treated.
-Without that regular check-in, people may go for years with an undetected condition, forcing doctors to treat symptoms rather than underlying issues.
+Without a regular check-in, people may go for years with an undetected condition, forcing doctors to treat symptoms rather than underlying issues.

 Additionally, without a primary care doctor, continuity in care can be difficult.
 Those without primary care doctors generally just go to see specialists whenever a health issue arises.
 So, when they do have a problem, the doctor that they see must play catch-up with their medical history.
 This leads to a lower quality of treatment and can even cause conflicting prescriptions.

 The bottom line is that you seriously need primary care, even if you’re a young buck and as healthy as can be.
 It’s simply not a place to skimp.
 Of course, seeing a doctor regularly is only half the equation.
 Preventative care is an equally essential aspect that isn’t often delivered effectively.

 Let’s face it: the traditional healthcare model centers around diagnostic care.
 This means that your doctors focus on treating a condition once you already have it, rather than preventing it in the first place.